Greetings and welcome to yet another blog about walking !

 In 2019, I signed up for the Country Walking #walk1000miles challenge and managed to clock up around 1,700 miles.

-I have signed up again, this year, and am confident of completing easily.
+I have signed up every year since, and this year I am confident of completing it again.

 Also, having to maintain this blog should motivate me to get out of the front door and clock up some miles.

 Sometime last year, I noticed that my right knee was a lot bigger than the left.
 It also felt a little sore and often the joint felt dry and grinding when walking.
 I visited the doctor who took a sample of fluid from the joint to check for gout which came back negative.

 I continued walking when I felt like it but finally returned to the doctor before Christmas.
 My doctor would not tell me what the problem was but referred me to the knee clinic.
 I went online to book an appointment and was somewhat surprised when a date in January came back.